U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 The Collection editor page allows users to create collections, which group explorations together.
 The collection editor page can only be accessed by users with the "collection editor" role.

-1. Log in as a super-admin and change your user's role to "collection editor."
+1. Log in as a super-admin and assign yourself the "collection editor" role.

 2. Navigate to the splash page (http://localhost:8181/splash).